samuel-lexim/kafla/wp-content/plugins/mobile-menu/readme.txt

 == Changelog ==

+= 2.7.4.4 =
+* Fix!      - Fix Panels Z-Index
+* Fix!      - Exclude the custom JS fromt the CSS generation process
+* Improved! - Freemius SDK 2.3 Update

+= 2.7.4.3.1 =
+* Fix!      - Retina issue
+* Fix!      - Gap on the right side when using the Slideout Push Content = 2.7.4.3 =
+* New!      - Autoclose opened submenus when opening a new one
+* New!      - Include plugin version in the bottom of the admin options
+* Fix!      - Color after left icon
+* Fix!      - Replace padding-top by margin-top on mobmenu-content
+* Fix!      - Fix menu panel positions when showing the admin bar
+* Fix!      - Fix One page navigation and smooth scroll
+* Fix!      - Removed outline focus
+* Fix!      - Fix submenus JS issue Replace jQuery by $
+* Fix!      - Fix CSS overlay issues
+* Fix!      - Include version in the JS/CSS enqueue
+* Fix!      - Added version to CSS and JS files
+* Fix!      - Fixed bug in the admin menu options when using translations
+* Fix!      - Include FAQS in readme.txt
 = 2.7.4.2 =
 * Fix!      - Retina logo logic was fixed
 = 2.7.4.1 =

 * Fix!      - Overlay wasn't displayed correctly
 * Fix!      - Click in the Overlay wasn't working
 * Fix!      - Remove the enqueue of hamburgers.min.css